skipperbent/simple-php-router/README.md

 ### Examples

+It's only possible to change the route BEFORE the route has initially been loaded.
+If you want to redirect to another route, we highly recommend that you modify the `RouterEntry` object from a `Middleware` or `ExceptionHandler`, like the examples below.

 #### Faking new route
-It's only possible to change the route BEFORE the route has initially been loaded.
-If you want to redirect to another route, we highly recommend that you modify the `RouterRoute` object from a `Middleware` or `ExceptionHandler`, for like the examples below.

-The example below will cause the router to re-route the request with the "fake" uri.
+The example below will cause the router to re-route the request with another url.
+We are using the `url()` helper function to get the uri to another route added in the `routes.php` file.

 This does require the `$request` object to be returned, otherwise the `request` object will be ignored by the router.

+Using the example below will NOT inherit the rules from the other route.
+This means that IF you are faking a route that is enabled in `post`.

+**NOTE: Use this method if you want to fully load a route (middlewares, request-method etc. will be kept).**

 ```php
 namespace demo\Middlewares;